 o Grade Point Average: At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.

 o Tests Required: None required for admission.
-Applicants for scholarships must submit GRE General scores.
+Applicants for scholarships must submit GRE General scores (and apply by January 15).
 Applicants with undergraduate degrees from universities outside the U.S. are strongly urged to submit GRE General scores.

 o Minimum English Competency Test Score:

 - TOEFL550 (paper-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (iBT Internet-based), OR,

 - IELTS, with subscores of 6.5 for all four subscores, OR,

 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

 o Personal Statement: Required.
 The statement must address the applicant’s educational and career goals and previous pertinent work, volunteer, and/or academic experience.

 o Other Requirements Applicants must submit a portfolio comprising their most important and representative visual arts, design, research, and/or professional work such as an essay, academic paper or policy report, newspaper article, photographs, handmade sketches, computer generated graphics, design proposal or project of which they are the sole author or designer.
 This material may be of an academic, professional, or personal nature, and must be submitted in a PDF format and include a description of the project as well as supporting documentation, which may include images or links to videos posted online.
 Applicants must submit a resume as well.